Statoil to conduct CCS feasibility studies in North Sea fields

 "The results from the storage studies, together with feasibility studies within CO2 capture and CO2 transport, will form the basis for a decision by the Norwegian government on further progress for full-scale CCS in Norway," Statoil said.

-Norway has previously said it has an ambition to realise at least one full-scale CCS demonstration project by 2020.
+Norway has previously said it has an ambition to realize at least one full-scale CCS demonstration project by 2020.

 The International Energy Agency has said that by 2040, four billion tonnes of carbon dioxide emissions must be captured to keep global warming at bay, which is 100 times more than the total CCS projects expected to be online in the next 18 months.